PelionIoT/snap-pelion-edge/README.md

     ```bash
     systemctl status snap.pelion-edge.edge-core
     ```

 - Use one of the following commands to start Pelion Edge:

     ```bash
     snap start pelion-edge
     ```

     or

     ```bash
     systemctl start snap.pelion-edge.edge-core
     ```

-- Use one of the following command to stop Pelion Edge:
+- Use one of the following commands to stop Pelion Edge:

     ```bash
     snap stop pelion-edge
     ```

     or

     ```bash
     systemctl stop snap.pelion-edge.edge-core
     ```

-- To reset your local Pelion Cloud credentials, stop Pelion Edge, and run `pelion-edge.edge-core-reset-storage`:
+- To reset your local Device Management credentials, stop Pelion Edge, and run `pelion-edge.edge-core-reset-storage`:

     ```bash
     snap stop pelion-edge.edge-core